gknocke/Crypt-PKCS10/README.md

 # ACKNOWLEDGEMENTS

-Martin Bartosch contributed the OIDs and tests for EC support.
+Martin Bartosch contributed preliminary EC support:  OIDs and tests.

 Timothe Litt made most of the changes for V1.4+